Gmarcarini/Gmarcarini/README.md

 ## About Me :wave:

 Hey there! :wave: My name is Giovanni.
 I'm a 19-year-old and currently reside in Rio Grande do Sul, Brasil.
-I'm working at Coopersystem as a Mobile Developer, using React Native and I'm a content creator on Instagram!
-I am a Computer Science student at Unilasalle.

 My journey began with studying Python🐍, where I gained substantial knowledge in the language.
 I then delved deeper into Data Science using Python, and I am currently pursuing a Bachelor’s degree in Computer Science💻 at La Salle University while studying Data Engineering.